9/11 Memorial at Lejeune Memorial Gardens

 Annual Patriot Day Observance

-Each year, the Patriot Day Observance takes place at the 9/11 Memorial Beam at Lejeune Memorial Gardens at 8:15 AM, to mark the time that the Twin Towers were hit.
-This observance is open to the public.
+Each year on September 11, the Patriot Day Observance takes place at the 9/11 Memorial Beam at Lejeune Memorial Gardens at 8:15 AM, to mark the time that the Twin Towers were hit.
+This observance is usually open to the public.

 Jacksonville's 10 Year Anniversary Observance held on September 11, 2011 was a special occasion to remember those who lost theirs lives in the battle on terror.
 Two Observance Ceremonies were held and the 8:15AM observance held at Lejeune Memorial Gardens included a bell that was on loan from one of the New York City Fire Stations where First Responders were called to the Twin Towers.
 Images of the 2011 Patriot Day Observance 10 year anniversary are on the right.